KDAB/cxx-qt/book/src/getting-started/4-cmake-integration.md

 You should now see the two Labels that display the state of our `MyObject`, as well as the two buttons to call our two Rust functions.

+### Windows with MSVC

+If you're building CXX-Qt on Windows using MSVC generator, you need to add the `-DCMAKE_MSVC_RUNTIME_LIBRARY=MultiThreadedDLL` flag to the cmake command when building with the `Debug` configuration.
+This flag is necessary to ensure that the correct C Runtime Library is used.
+Then you can build using `cmake --build build --config Debug`.

+This issue is caused by a bug in the [cc](https://docs.rs/cc/latest/cc/index.html) crate (as described in https://github.com/rust-lang/cc-rs/pull/717), which has not been merged yet.
+Specifically, the problem is that cc generated code always links to the MultiThreaded runtime, even when building in Debug mode.
+We hope that this step won't be necessary in the future, once the cc crate fix is merged and released.

 ## Success 🥳

 For further reading, you can take a look at the [QObject chapter](../qobject/index.md) which goes into detail about all features that CXX-Qt exposes to new QObject subclasses.